codezri/buildzri/README.md

  BuildZri - A minimal build automation tool for C++
 ```

+Most C++ build automation tools come with a bit complex syntax and make simple projects complex.
+As a result, C++ programmers often try to write shell scripts for compilation, but then they have to maintain multiple scripts for each platform.
+BuildZri is a minimal cross-platform C++ build automation tool written in Python.
+It comes with a simple JSON-based configuration file with the features you need.

+## Features

 - Minimal JSON-based configuration
 - Supports, GNU C++, Clang, and MSVC compilers
 - Written in Python, works on any popular OS